Last updated: 1 April 2026

 If you have a pre-existing condition, bring relevant medical records, specialist letters, and a current medication list.
 This allows the panel physician to accurately document your condition and reduces the likelihood of the MOC requesting further information.
 Conditions such as well-managed hypertension, controlled asthma, corrected vision, and stable mental health conditions on medication are generally not barriers to meeting the health requirement, but they must be accurately documented.

 Fasting is not typically required for the blood tests conducted during immigration health examinations, but check with your specific clinic when booking.
 Pregnant applicants should inform the clinic at the time of booking — a chest X-ray may be deferred or conducted with appropriate shielding depending on the stage of pregnancy.
-The detailed medical examination process covers exactly what happens at each stage of the appointment.
+See the pregnancy considerations section above for full details on how the examination is modified.

 Also ensure you have completed any other character-related requirements, such as the police clearance for Australia PR, as these are processed in parallel with health checks and both must be satisfied before a visa can be granted.